wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 - Calculating Fibonacci
 - Printing the long as a string to stdout

-# Beginning the implementation
+## Beginning the implementation

-Ok, so we have a basis for an algorithm in C code but how can this be implemented in ASM?
+Ok, so at this point we have the basis for an algorithm in assembly based on our C code but how can this be implemented in ASM?

 There are numerous formats of Assembly Language including NASM, GAS and MASM among others.
 I'm working on a Linux box and so MASM was out of the question as it is the Microsoft Assembler.